Armenian Legion: Nazi perspective

-In spite of Nazi Germany acknowledging the Armenians as an Aryan people, Adolf Hitler personally did not trust them, and as a result the Armenian battalion was mainly stationed in the Netherlands.
+Although the Nazis acknowledged Armenians as Aryans, Adolf Hitler still espoused little trust in them.
+Minister of the Occupied Territories and Racial Theorist Alfred Rosenberg declared that the Armenians were Indo-European, or Aryans, and thus they were immediately subject to conscription.
+According to Versteeg, however, "Although Armenians officially were considered 'Aryans', the notion of them being 'Levantine traders', similar to the Jews, was deep-seated in Nazi circles, and racial 'purists' along with Hitler himself were prone to look upon the Armenians as 'non-Aryans.'"
 Speaking about military units from Soviet peoples, Hitler said: "I don't know about these Georgians.
 They do not belong to the Turkic peoples...I consider only the Muslims to be reliable...All others I deem unreliable.
 For the time being I consider the formation of these battalions of purely Caucasian peoples very risky, while I don't see any danger in the establishment of purely Muslim units...In spite of all declarations from Rosenberg and the military, I don't trust the Armenians either."

-Minister of the Occupied Territories and Racial Theorist Alfred Rosenberg declared that the Armenians were Indo-European, or Aryans, and thus they were immediately subject to conscription.
-According to Versteeg, however, "Although Armenians officially were considered 'Aryans', the notion of them being 'Levantine traders', similar to the Jews, was deep-seated in Nazi circles, and racial 'purists' along with Hitler himself were prone to look upon the Armenians as 'non-Aryans.'"
+The 809th Battalion from 1943 on was stationed in the Netherlands.

 Rank insignia

 With the "Provisions for the establishment of the Eastern Legions" of 24 April 1942, members of the Eastern Legions were to wear German Army uniforms with the German Eagle.
-Russians, Ukrainians and Belarusians were allowed German uniform, but not the German eagle.
+Russians, Ukrainians, and Belarusians were allowed German uniform, but not the German eagle.
 Neither German military ranks, nor German rank insignia were, however, to be used.
 Members of the Eastern Legions were given positional insignia, denoting which position in the command hierarchy held.
 The following positions were used in the Eastern Legions: stellvertretender Gruppenführer (assistant squad leader), Gruppenführer (squad leader), stellvertretender Zugführer (assistant platoon leader), Zugführer (platoon leader), stellvertretender Kompanieführer (assistant company commander), Kompanieführer (company commander).

 According to OKH Instruction 8a/3 29.4.1943, all in closed formations or as Hilfswilliger employed Armenian soldiers in the Wehrmacht/Heer would collectively be known as the Armenian Legion.
 In May 1943 rank insignia of Czarist Russian type were introduced, followed in December 1943 by those shown in the tables below.